campa-consortium/pals-python/README.md

 5. Reuse the reference implementations and implement readers in community codes for beamline modeling (e.g., the [BLAST codes](https://blast.lbl.gov)).

-## How to run the tests and examples locally
+## For users

+You can install this Python implementation of PALS via ``pip install pals-schema``.
+Package releases can be found [here](https://pypi.org/project/pals-schema/).

+Once installed, you can run the examples available in the [examples](https://github.com/campa-consortium/pals-python/tree/main/examples) directory to verify that the package was installed correctly.

+If you wish to run the unit tests available in the [tests](https://github.com/campa-consortium/pals-python/tree/main/tests) directory, please install the package via ``pip install pals-schema[test]`` to make sure that all additional dependencies (e.g., ``pytest``) are installed correctly.

+## For developers

-In order to run the tests and examples locally, please follow these steps:
+In order to develop and test this Python implementation locally, please follow these steps:

 1. Create a conda environment from the `environment.yml` file:
     ```bash